google/skia/site/user/api/SkImage_Reference.md

 otherwise, <a href="#SkImage_MakeFromEncoded_subset">subset</a> must be contained by image bounds.

 <a href="#Image">Image</a> is returned if format of the <a href="#SkImage_MakeFromEncoded_encoded">encoded</a> data is recognized and supported.
-Recognized formats vary by platfrom.
+Recognized formats vary by platform.

 ### Parameters